iRobotEducation/create3_docs/docs/api/ros2.md

 On the other hand, some of them can be used by the user to send commands to the Create® 3 robot.
 In particular, the Create® 3 robot will subscribe to the following topics:

+ - `/cmd_audio`: use this topic to play specified notes from the robot speaker.
  - `/cmd_lightring`: use this topic to change the color of the light ring.
  - `/cmd_vel`: use this topic to command velocities in the robot reference frame.